On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon probes at NICA SPD

 \subsection{Open charm production}

-It is well known that the heavy flavor production offers direct probes of the gluon distributions in hadrons.
+It is well known that the heavy flavor production offers direct probes of the gluon distributions in hadrons, see e.g. \cite{Leveille:1978px} and references therein.
 The basic mechanism responsible for charm pair production in $pp$ collisions is the gluon fusion (GF, see Fig.~\ref{fig:diagrams-gg}(b)).
 In the framework of pQCD, the GF contributes to the hadron cross-section as ${\cal L}_{gg}\otimes {\hat \sigma}_{c\bar{c}}$, where the gluon luminosity ${\cal L}_{gg}$ is a convolution of the gluon densities in different protons, ${\cal L}_{gg}=g\otimes g$.
 At leading order in pQCD, ${\cal O}(\alpha_s^2)$, the partonic cross-section ${\hat \sigma}_{c\bar{c}}$ describes the process $gg\rightarrow c\bar{c}$.
 For different theoretical estimates of $p_T$ and Feynman variable $x_F$-differential $D$-meson hadroproduction cross-section an NICA energies see the Fig.~\ref{fig:NICA-D-pT-xF}.

 The GF contribution to the charmonia production in $pp$ collisions has the form ${\cal L}_{gg}\otimes {\hat \sigma}_{(c\bar{c})+X}\otimes W_{c\bar{c}}$.
+(For more details, see recent review \cite{Lansberg:2019adr}).
 At the Born level, the partonic cross-section ${\hat \sigma}_{(c\bar{c})+X}$ is of the order of $\alpha_s^3$ because its basic subprocess is $gg\rightarrow (c\bar{c})+g$ in the color-singlet model of charmonium production.
 Moreover, the quantity $W_{c\bar{c}}$, describing the probability for the charm pair to form a charmonium, imposes strong restrictions on the phase space of the final state.\footnote{To form a charmonium, the momenta of the produced quark and antiquark should be sufficiently close to each other.} For these two reasons, the $\alpha_s$-suppression and phase space limitation, the cross-sections for charmonia production are almost two orders of magnitude smaller than the corresponding ones for open charm, see Figs.~\ref{fig:kinematic} (b).

 To analyze the kinematics of a $DD$ pair, each of $D$-mesons has to be reconstructed.
 The decay modes $D^+\to \pi^+K^-\pi^+$ (BF=0.094) and $D^0\to K^-\pi^+$ (BF=0.04) can be used for that.
 In order to suppress the combinatorial background at SPD, the $D$-meson decay vertices that are about 100 $\mu$m away from the interaction point (the $c\tau$ values are 312 and 123 $\mu$m for the charged and neutral $D$-mesons, respectively) have to be selected.
 Identification of a charged kaon in the final state can be done using the time-of-flight system.
 The production and the decay of $D^*$-mesons can be used as an additional tag for open-charm events.
 Singe-reconstructed $D$-mesons also carry reduced but still essential information about gluon distribution that is especially important in the low-energy region with a lack of statistics.